zoltanvin/royal-reserve-bank/README.md

 # About 🚀

-This project is an online shop application using microservices architecture, focused on using the latest Spring Cloud technologies along with Spring Boot to implement various architectural patterns such as service discovery, centralized configuration, distributed tracing, circuit breaker, centralized logging and event-driven architecture.
+The Royal Reserve Bank is a digital banking platform built using microservices architecture, focused on using the latest Spring Cloud technologies along with Spring Boot to implement various architectural patterns such as service discovery, centralized configuration, distributed tracing, circuit breaker, centralized logging and event-driven architecture.

-The project involves building several microservices, including a product service, order service, inventory service and notification service.
-These services communicate with each other synchronously and asynchronously to perform tasks such as creating and viewing products, placing orders, checking inventory and sending email notifications.
-The project also utilizes popular message queues like RabbitMQ and Kafka for asynchronous communication.
+The platform is built using multiple microservices, including the Account API, Transaction API, Asset Management API and Notification API.
+These microservices communicate with each other synchronously and asynchronously to perform various banking activities, such as account creation, money transfers, asset management and sending email or SMS notifications.
+The project also uses message queues like RabbitMQ and Kafka for asynchronous communication.

 The solution architecture of the project includes the use of MongoDB and MySQL databases for data storage, API Gateway as a gateway for user requests, and surrounding services that enable the microservice architecture.